HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/container_staging.md

 ## Prerequisite

 The target environment that is existing in a customer-owned Kubernetes environment requires HCL Digital Experience 9.5 and IBM WebSphere Application Server 9.0.5.
 The HCL Digital Experience and IBM WebSphere Application Server product versions for the source and target environment must be at the same level, though it is sufficient to be on IBM WebSphere Application Server 8.5.5.x with JDK 8.

+Ensure the context root for DX Core and the security setup is the same as for the source system - e.g. connection to the same LDAP(s).

 If you do not have the 9.5 UI features enabled in your source non container environment you should either enable it or if not possible disable on the container environment.
 For details on enabling and disabling see:
 - [Enabling 9.5 UI features](../../../build_sites/practitioner_studio/working_with_ps/enable_prac_studio.md)
 - [Disabling 9.5 UI features](../../../build_sites/practitioner_studio/working_with_ps/disable_prac_studio.md)